A warming and grounding recipe to introduce into your homes!

 My favourite thing about this recipe is that it requires no oil!
-There’s nothing wrong with using good quality oils – in fact, we need the healthy fats of olive oil, coconut oil, ghee, butter and so on.
-They add flavour, texture and bring depth to when cooking with certain ingredients.
+There’s nothing wrong with using good quality oils - in fact, we need the healthy fats of olive oil, coconut oil, ghee, butter and so on.
+They add flavour, texture and bring depth to certain dishes.
 But I do find that these days, it is almost impossible to cook a hearty meal without oil.
 So when I was able to make this without reaching for a dark bottle of whatever oil I have in the cupboard, I was delighted to say the least!

 Congee is commonly eaten in Chinese culture as a breakfast dish.
 The root word itself comes from a Tamil word kanji, and it was consumed by Tamil people in ancient India.
 Variations on congee are consumed in Taiwan, Cambodia, Indonesia, Japan, Korea, Singapore, Sri Lanka, Thailand and Vietnam!
 In many of these amazing countries, congee is eaten as a health food during sickness and convalescence due to its high nutritional content and easy digestibility.

 I love shiitake mushrooms because they have an incredibly delectable meaty texture.
 It’s medicinal properties are also out of this world!
 Shiitake (and other medicinal mushrooms) contain beta-glucans which are polysaccharides (sugar molecules) responsible for the wondrous healing properties.
 The beta-glucan specific to shiitake is called lentinan, which has anti-cancer, anti-viral, anti-mutagenic, anti-fungal and immunostimulatory properties.

 A 2015 study in 52 healthy males and females, aged 21-41 years, eating 5-10g of shiitake mushrooms daily for 4 weeks resulted in:

 Increased T-cell proliferation (a type of white blood cell; has a central role in the immune system).